-Though the thymus gland is only active until puberty as we grow, the endocrine and the lymphatic gland plays a significant role in the body of your long-term body health.
+Though the thymus gland is only active until puberty as we grow, the endocrine and lymphatic gland plays a significant role in the body of your long-term body health.

 The thymus is a tiny gland in the body organ behind the breastbone that plays a vital role in the immune system and the endocrine system.
 The thymus begins to atrophy (decay) during puberty, its effect in “training” the T lymphocytes to fight infections and even cancer in the body.